Code4SA/old-code4sa.github.io/_posts/2016-07-11-2016-boundaries-mapit.md

 To use the new shapes simply include ``generation=2`` in your mapit URLs.
 We recommend you always indicate the generation you want to prevent your application from using the wrong dataset when a new set of boundaries are released.
 To use the old 2011 municipal boundaries, use ``generation=1``.

+Now you can easily include the 2016 electoral boundaries in the cool elections app that you're building!

 ## What's changed?

 * **Wards**: many wards have changed shape, some have been removed, some have been added.
 There are now 4392 wards (there were 4277).